Add and remove nodes¶

 Typical production clusters are hosted across multiple data centres and cloud environments, enabling them to leverage geographical distribution for improved availability and resilience.

-In this article, “control plane” refers to the Multipass VM that operates the control plane, while “worker” denotes the Multipass VM running the worker node.
+In this tutorial, “control plane” refers to the Multipass VM that operates the control plane, while “worker” denotes the Multipass VM running the worker node.

 Multipass (See Multipass Installation)